DJrizzley/literature/novels/moby_dick.md

 about his face, I say again he has no face.

-CHAPTER 87.
-The Grand Armada.
+# CHAPTER 87.
+The Grand Armada

 The long and narrow peninsula of Malacca, extending south-eastward from the territories of Birmah, forms the most southerly point of all Asia.